eindpunt/awesome-TRMNL/readme.md

 - [Apple Reminders](https://github.com/sdjmchattie/trmnl-apple-reminders) - display Apple Reminders by sdjmchattie
 - [Block Clock](https://github.com/tyler-dot-earth/trmnl-notblockclock) - a "block clock" by tyler-dot-earth
 - [Bring!](https://github.com/yshrdbrn/trmnl-bring-plugin) - Display your Bring! shopping list on TRMNL by yshrdbrn
-- [Buienradar](https://github.com/Akisame-AI/TRMNL_buienradar) - Display the weather from Buienradar on your TRMNL
+- [Buienradar](https://github.com/Akisame-AI/TRMNL_buienradar) - Display the weather from Buienradar on your TRMNL by Akisane-AI
 - [Chuck Norris facts](https://github.com/OptimumMeans/TRMNL-Chuck-Norris) - Random Chuck Norris facts by OptimumMeans
 - [Countdown plugin](https://github.com/jvdmeij/trmnl-countdown) - Countdown to a specific date, accompanied by an emoji and text by jvdmeij
 - [Crypto Fear & Greed](https://github.com/jvdmeij/trmnl-crypto-fear-and-greed) - The fear & greed using the API from Alternate by jvdmeij